One goal of our office is to keep our victims well informed, safe and as comfortable as possible throughout the trial process.

 - Assist in obtaining restitution that is owed to the victim by the offender

-- And to answer any questions they may have about the trial process.
+- Answer any questions they may have about the trial process.

-Should a case proceed to a jury trial, the VSO will accompany the victim throughout that term.
+Should a case proceed to a jury trial, the Trial Coordinator will accompany the victim throughout that term.

-Our VSOs also assist the Assistant District Attorneys by preparing files with any information the attorneys may need, such as police reports, photos, medical records, and victim and witness contact information.
+Our Trial Coordinators also assist the Assistant District Attorneys by preparing files with any information the attorneys may need, such as police reports, photos, medical records, and victim and witness contact information.
 They also coordinate meetings with victims, law enforcement, witnesses, and any other agencies involved in the case.

 Additional Help for Victims